reside-eng/renovate-config/README.md

 ### Default

 * Labels NPM and Github Actions PRs
-* Requires 3 days of stability for npm dependencies (not dev) - during this time npm packages can be unpublished
+* Requires 3 days of stability for npm dependencies (not dev) which are not managed by Side Inc. - during this window npm packages can be un-published which can break builds
 * Sets commit type and scope for Github Actions dependency updates
 * Sets timezone to `America/Los_Angeles` to match Side's Office for all schedules
 * Maintains lock file weekly on Monday morning
+* Groups common dependencies including:
-* Groups config and `@types/config` updates
+  * `config` and `@types/config` updates
+  * `@testing-library` monorepo
+* Skips Faker updates since it is no longer supported

 ### Service

-For backend services and UIs
+For applications that are using continuous delivery including backend services and UIs

 * Auto-merges non-major NPM dev dependencies off business hours - prevents overlap and need for update with developer's PRs during the day
-* Auto-merges patch NPM dependencies off business hours - prevents overlap and need for update with developer's PRs during the day
+* Auto-merges patch NPM dependencies on weekday mornings before the day starts (after 5am before 8am) - Engineers will be around if bugs arise, but still prevents overlap with daytime PRs
 * Auto-merges non-major Github Actions off business hours - prevents overlap and need for update with developer's PRs during the day

 ### Library

 For npm libraries

-* Groups minor/patch npm dependencies into 1 weekly release monday morning (to prevent release for every dependency update)
+* Groups minor/patch npm dependencies into 1 weekly release monday morning - to prevent release for every dependency update
 * Auto-merges non-major dev dependencies
 * Auto-merges non-major Github Actions